eduardo-escoto/Int15-codepost-upload/README.md

 ## Process:
 ### One time -- done for all students:
 0. `pip3 install codePost` in local environment.
-Also install `python3` if needed.
+Also install `python3` if not already installed.
+The codePost package is only compatible with python3.
+1. There are three variables that need to be modified in `preprocess-add-grade.py`:
-1. Add your API-key to a local version of ```preprocess-add-grade.py```.
+    * API-key: Add your API-key to a local version of ```preprocess-add-grade.py```.
 Your API key can be found at www.codepost.io/settings.
 This key is unique to you and can be reset at any time.
+    * `course_name`: This should be the same as the course name in codePost
-    * Make sure that the `course_name` and `course_period` variables are the same as your course in codePost.
+    * `course_period`: This should be the same as the course period in codePost .
 2. After students have submitted, run ```python3 preprocess-add-grade.py <input_dir> <output_dir> <codePost assignment name>```
     This will:
       * Add in codePost test upload code to the final cell in the ```output_dir``` files.